Schlachtensee (lake)

 Schlachtensee (/de/) is a lake in the south west of Berlin, in the Steglitz-Zehlendorf borough (in the quarters of Schlachtensee), on the edge of the Grunewald forest.
 The lake lends its name to the surrounding area and to the nearby Studentendorf Schlachtensee, a student residence.
 The area has been part of Berlin since 1920.

 Geography and Paul-Ernst Park

 Schlachtensee is the most southerly in the Grunewald chain of lakes, which belongs geologically to the Teltow plateau, and was emerged some 15,000 years ago from the ice age as a glacial trough.
-With a surface area of around 42.1 ha, a circumference of 5.5 km and a maximum depth of 8.5 m, it is one of the larger lakes in Berlin.
+With a surface area of around 0.42 km2, a volume of 1970000 m3 and a maximum depth of 9 m, it is one of the larger lakes in Berlin.
 The lake is popularly used for walking and for swimming, due to the good quality of the water.